Ptujec/LaunchBar/Recent-Messages/README.md

 Unfortunately, in order to run smoothly, actions written in Swift need to be both "unquarantined" and compiled.
 I made [a dedicated action that does both](https://github.com/Ptujec/LaunchBar/tree/master/Compile-Swift-Action#readme).
 Run the `.lbaction` bundle of this action through the compile action before you start using it.

 This action also requires **contact access**.
 You will be prompted for it.
-You can also get to the respective privacy settings when you hit <kbd>enter</kbd> on the alert message in the LaunchBar interface.
+You can also get to the respective privacy settings when you hit `enter` on the alert message in the LaunchBar interface.

 Let me know if you need help.